ky573/CloudMarginEstimatorClient/README.md

 ## Model Update with command line interface (CLI)
-After the installation you can call CLI by simple call with library module parameter `-m`
+After the installation you can call generator:

 ```
-$ python -m model_gen update
+$ model_gen update

      _/_/_/            _/      _/  _/_/_/_/  _/_/_/_/_/  _/_/_/_/_/